CommanderBuffin/introsde-2017-assignment-1/README.md

 }
 ```

-The following code is used to read all people and them from the XML file after the person parsing
+The following code reads all people and them from the XML file after the person parsing

 ```Java
 private static NodeList getPeople() throws XPathExpressionException {